Code-Institute-Submissions/NyHagan-projectmio_JanResub/readme.md

 ## Features

-* changes depending on the size of the screen
+- changes depending on the size of the screen
-* photos and buttons dynamically expand and contract as well as change shape when hovered on with a mouse
+- photos and buttons dynamically expand and contract as well as change shape when hovered on with a mouse.
+- aesthetically pleasing.
+- cross platform

 ## Languages used